shockpkg/profzoom/README.md

 Copy the `profzoom.so` that matches the Flash Player architecture into the same directory as the player and SWF or the projector.

-## 3. Use a wrapper script to launch a stand-alone Flash Player or projector.
+## 3. Use a wrapper script to launch a stand-alone Flash Player or projector

 For use with player and SWF (good for debugging):